Life Skills Transition Program (LSTP)

 Money Management (Weeks 4-6)

-Subjects covered include: 1) techniques to deal with problems such as frustration, fatigue, pain and isolation, 2) appropriate exercise for maintaining and improving strength, flexibility, and endurance, 3) appropriate use of medications, 4) communicating effectively with family, friends, and health professionals, 5) nutrition, 6) decision making, and, 7) how to evaluate new treatments.
+This program focuses on solutions to problems caused by living with ongoing health conditions to matters of daily decision making.
+Subjects covered include: 1) techniques to deal with problems such as frustration, fatigue, pain and isolation, 2) appropriate exercise for maintaining and improving strength, flexibility, and endurance, 3) appropriate use of medications, 4) communicating effectively with family, friends, and health professionals, 5) getting a good night's sleep, 6) relaxation techniques, 7) nutrition, 8) decision making, 9) how to evaluate new treatments and much more.

 Work Readiness/Career Development (Weeks 7-9)